 A Chiang Mai local recently said to me ‘but yeah, there’s not much to do in Bangkok..’.
-Now while I agree that Chiang Mai has lots of adventure activities it left me feeling slightly indignant about Bangkok, my home for the last 3 years.
+Now while I agree that Chiang Mai has lots of adventure activities it left me feeling slightly indignant about Bangkok, my home for 3.5 years.

-So I’ve decided to make an epic list of 50 things to do in Bangkok that will never leave you feeling bored in this crazy Thai capital:
+Here is the list of my top 50 things to do in Bangkok that will never leave you feeling bored in this crazy Thai capital:

 Here are 12 reasons why you should never visit this awful country!
 The first time I visited Thailand was 4 years ago and after all these terrible activities I’m still unsure why I moved back to Thailand 3 years ago.
 Please avoid visiting Thailand because you may just get addicted…